This blog post is part of the “YOUR COMPLETE GUIDE TO THE NORTH GEORGIA OUTDOORS” blog series.

 Have you ever wanted to get some climbing experience without the crowds and the heat of the Georgia summer?

-Mount Yonah, in the Chattahooche River National Recreation Area outside of Helen in northeast Georgia, makes an ideal place to perfect your climbing skills during January, February and March.
+Mount Yonah, in the Chattahoochee River National Recreation Area outside of Helen in northeast Georgia, makes an ideal place to perfect your climbing skills during January, February, and March.